ZeroDiff: Solidified Visual-Semantic Correlation in Zero-Shot Learning: Acknowledgements

-\bmhead{Acknowledgements} This work was partially supported by Research Development Fund with No. RDF-22-01-020 and ``Qing Lan Project" in Jiangsu universities, National Natural Science Foundation of China under No. U1804159, and Jiangsu Science and Technology Programme under No. BE2020006-4.
+This work is supported by National Natural Science Foundation of China under No. 92370119 and 62376113, Research Development Fund with No. RDF-22-01-02 and No. RDF-TP-0019 and National Natural Science Foundation of China under Grant U1804159.